ciakovx/rorcid.workshop/orcidWalkthrough.md

 iakovakis
 ```

-This can also be helpful if you want to cast a very wide net and capture everyone at your institution with an ORCID ID.
+This can also be helpful if you want to cast a very wide net and capture everyone at your institution with an ORICID iD.

 I am going to add a `rows` argument to limit my results to 10 here, otherwise it will be a huge dataset: